Welcome to the Westampton Township Historical Society

 One of our goals is to create a museum where all this info and material may be shared with everyone – members, our community and visitors.

-The WTHS meets the third Wednesday of every even month at the Rancocas Community Center at 7:00PM.
+The WTHS meets the fourth Tuesday of every even month at the Rancocas Community Center at 7:00PM.
 The meeting months are: February, April, June, August, October and December.
 While these meetings are open to the public, we ask that you consider joining our membership.
 Download the membership form above (in PDF format) for more information on the WTHS and to learn how to join.

 We're always in search of info, materials and photos of the area.
 Do you have old photos or negatives showing the Village or residents from years ago?
 Old deeds, maps, papers, etc.?
 Would you be willing to share them?
 We can do a high-quality scan of your material and return the originals to you.
 Or, do you wish to give or sell any of your photos, deeds, etc.?
 Let us know!
 We are a nonprofit, 501 (c) (3) organization.

-Are you willing to help do research?
-We have a few research projects planned.
+Are you willing to help the WTHS?
+We have many projects planned.
 If you're looking for something to do, why not help us on a project?
 Any amount of time you have to spare would be gratefully appreciated.
-Some of our current projects are: recording oral histories; collecting images from the past and present of life in the Village; and preserving Asher Woolman's house and outbuildings.
+Some of our current projects are: renovation of the Rancocas Community Center and grounds, cataloging our collection of historic items, and updating our social media and web presence.
 Or, do you have a suggestion for another project?
 Let us know!